 , Wellington, as the intro sting for the Rising Star award at the recent 2009 Handle the Jandal

 awards.
 Starring my hands.
-Funnily enough, after my thighs (I think I actually spend more time per day thinking critically/wistfully about my thighs than ANYTHING else which is a little alarming) my hands would be the body part I’m most sensitive about.
+Funnily enough, my hands would be the body part I’m most sensitive about.
 Instead of being tapered, elegant and expressive, they’re almost aggressively stumpy and charmless, rounded and dimpled like the extremities of some vintage Kewpie doll.
 “Neither beautiful nor practical”, as a flatmate once aptly pronounced them.
 Anyway, gosh, there’s a lot to be thankful for and this isn’t supposed to be the Painful Scrutiny Half Hour – let’s just watch the video.

 Fun, huh!
 Get it?
 Rising cupcake, rising star!
 It was Nigella’s cupcake recipe, which I don’t need a book to refer to for these days, pumped full of baking powder.
 That video was filmed in early October but the special cupcake is still sitting in a tupperware container in our fridge – we just can’t say goodbye to it.
 I’d hazard a guess that it’s not the most edible of products right now.
 The Handle The Jandal awards were held at the Embassy cinema where Peter Jackson held the premiere of Lord of the Rings years ago.
 Even though I was really looking forward to seeing all the music videos and seeing who won, it’s no stretch to say that it was hugely exciting seeing myself…well, my hands…moving across the enormous screen in such a gorgeous setting.